stoplightio/documentation/designer.md

 H1 tags, or those created with a single \`#\` character, automatically create a new section.

 The special section directive will create a section around it's contents.
+You may only use a section before any H1 tags (ie at the start of a document).

     ::: section
     I am a descrete section.